 Trade Management & Analysis on A Losing Trade

-Changing tack a bit here, I’m going to be covering a losing trade forex analysis here to give you an idea about price action, trade management and what I learned from this trade.
+Changing tack a bit here, I’m going to be covering a losing trade forex management analysis here to give you an idea about price action, trade management and what I learned from this trade.

 In my weekly trade setups commentary, I covered the USDJPY which had just broken range resistance and the ‘big figure’ at 125, suggesting more bullish price action.